maofengbiao/xflicsu.github.io/_posts/2018-03-15-AdaSampling.md

 In this study, we extended our AdaSampling method to address positive-unlabeled learning problem and learning with label noise.
 The utility of the method was demonstrated using two novel bioinformatics applications.

-IEEE Transactions on Cybernetics is one of the top ranked journal in Artificial Intelligence with an impact factor of 7.4 (#1 out of 22 in Computer Science, Cybernetics, according to Thomson Reuters).
+IEEE Transactions on Cybernetics is one of the top ranked journals in Artificial Intelligence with an impact factor of 7.4 (#1 out of 22 in Computer Science, Cybernetics, according to Thomson Reuters).